CoderDayton/seraph-mcp/docs/SDD.md

   3) Initialize feature modules based on FeatureFlags and selected config toggles.

-  3a) For context optimization, initialize a provider instance via providers.factory using the first enabled and configured provider (openai, anthropic, gemini, openai-compatible) and pass it into the optimization subsystem.
+  3a) For context optimization:
+      - Initialize a provider instance via providers.factory using the first enabled and configured provider (openai, anthropic, gemini, openai-compatible)
+      - **Middleware Wrapping**: Provider is automatically wrapped with OptimizedProvider via wrap_provider() (middleware.py)
+      - Wrapped provider is stored in _context_optimizer dict and intercepts all LLM calls
+      - Implementation: src/server.py lines 1142-1147
   4) Emit startup events and metrics.

 - Shutdown (cleanup_server):